Donating Patents: What It Means and Why To Do It?

 By utilizing the community to internal development endeavours, firms can bring down inside R&D costs.

-In 2005, IBM made 500 valuable patents freely available to the open-source software community with the objective to stimulate the flow of innovation.
-In 1970s Dolby decided to free-license patents which covered its noise-reduction technology through releasing pre-recorded cassettes encoded with this technology.
+In 2005, IBM made 500 valuable patents freely available to the open-source software community with the objective of stimulating the flow of innovation.
+In the 1970s Dolby decided to free-license patents which covered its noise-reduction technology through releasing pre-recorded cassettes encoded with this technology.
 Instead of gaining licensing fees directly from the patents, Dolby successfully profited from the lock-in effect of its noise-reduction technology and earned its profits through the sales of the tape players using this technology.

 II.
 Cutting Expenses

 Firms often release non-core patents driven by financial motives as well.
 For example, firms give away outdated patents that no longer fit their business to colleges, other research establishments, and non-profit associations with the motive of lessening their expenses.
 These expenses incorporate maintenance charges, which must be paid to the patent offices to keep up the patent, and any liabilities appended to the patent, for instance, costs for enforcement in case of infringement.
 Besides, at least in the US, firms can profit by tax deductions.

 Are there any limits on the tax benefits through donations?

 Section 170 of the IRS Code differentiates between corporations and individuals.
 A corporation may take a tax deduction for a donation up to 10 percent of its net taxable income.
 For individuals, that deduction can’t exceed 50 percent of the taxable income base.

 In the 1990s, Shell shifted its core business to petrochemicals and gave up its specialty chemicals technologies.
 Against this backdrop, Shell donated the patents covering its Carilon and Carilite technologies, which were considered to be applicable across a wide spectrum of industries, to the non-profit research institute SRI which incorporated the patents into its own polymer technology portfolio.